-- UD Procurement – Information on UD policies and procedures.
+- Procurement – Information on UD policies and procedures.

-- Financial Services Unit (FSU) – For CEHD-specific information, contact your departments’ representative within the FSU.
+- CEHD Financial Services Unit (FSU) – For CEHD-specific information, contact your departments’ representative within the FSU.

 - For computer-support services, complete a help request form to initiate a request.
 You can also check the status of your OET help requests.